pearlchen/getting-started-guides/set_up_xdk/setup.md

   * If your internet network requires additional login credentials (e.g. a university Wi-Fi network), you may need to add the IP address manually.
 Refer to [Add a device manually](troubleshooting.md#add-a-device-manually) in the Troubleshooting appendix.

-  * If you are using Ethernet over USB for the Intel® Edison, or a direct ethernet connection for the Intel® Galileo, you may need to add the IP address manually.
+  * If you are using Ethernet over USB for the Intel® Edison, or a direct Ethernet connection for the Intel® Galileo, you may need to add the IP address manually.
 Refer to [Add a device manually](troubleshooting.md#add-a-device-manually) in the Troubleshooting appendix.

   * For more detailed troubleshooting steps, refer to [Don't see your device in the "IoT Device" drop down list?](troubleshooting.md#dont-see-your-device-in-the-iot-device-drop-down-list) in the Troubleshooting appendix.